Cyber-Physical Systems Engineering Major

 Admission to the Major

-- Completion of all first and second year required major courses with a minimum grade of a "C-."
+- Completion of the following major courses with a minimum grade of a C-

 Due to the similarity in curriculum content and the physical location of course offerings, students in the Electrical Engineering, Computer Engineering, and Computer Science programs at UMD will not be eligible to add Cyber-Physical Systems Engineering as a second major or degree.